Here’s the full list of all visa-free countries for Nigerians who are international passport holders?

 16. Ghana (West Africa)

-Ghana, a neighboring country to Nigeria is also one of the list of visa free countries for a Nigerian passport holder.
+Ghana, a neighboring country to Nigeria is also one of the lists of visa-free countries for a Nigerian passport holder.

 You’ll only need to present your return tickets.
 For me, Ghana is a second home to Nigerians. her capital city Accra is one of the largest cities in Africa.